* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 Buildertrend is construction management software built for remodelers and home builders.
 Its time tracking software is a financially focused feature that alerts you when you’re about to go over budget.
 It also provides a central hub that includes client-facing tools to capture sales.

-Buildertrend is less for general construction and more for small to mid-sized home remodeling groups.
+Buildertrend is better suited for small to mid-sized home remodeling groups than general construction.
 Among this audience, it has received a 4.5 out of 5 on Capterra, with customers appreciating the project management capabilities.
 However, some reviewers find the platform to be overly complex and costly for smaller teams.

 Key Features